Z323323/Roots-of-unity/README.md

 </p>

-## Improvement of context and connection with Euler Identity
+## Improvement of context, connection with Euler Identity and primitive roots

 <p>
   Let's set up our new scenario and a couple of definitions.